davep/davep.github.com/content/posts/2015/2015-08-17-full-apple-keyboard-on-windows-machine.md

 to restart applications so they take up the new mapping (a reboot of the machine might be in order here).
 * The keyboard has no marked insert toggle key.
-There is one, it's the 0 on the numeric keyboard if you have (also missing, but with a mapping) numlock turned off.
+There is one, it's the 0 on the numeric keyboard if you have (also missing, but with a mapping) Num Lock turned off.
 * Alt and Win are the wrong way round.
 The Cmd key acts as the Win key and it is in the same position as Alt is normally in.
 I'm actually adapting to this